FPynk/CS341-Spring-2024-Archive/luscious_locks/HW0.md

 char *ptr = "hello";
 *ptr = 'J';
 ```
+It causes a segmentation fault as "hello" is read only memory and we are attempting to modify it

 7. What does `sizeof("Hello\0World")` return?
+12

 8. What does `strlen("Hello\0World")` return?
+5

 9. Give an example of X such that `sizeof(X)` is 3.
+"ab"

 10. Give an example of Y such that `sizeof(Y)` might be 4 or 8 depending on the machine.
+Y = long

 ## Chapter 3